roefyi/roefyi/README.md

 <p align="center">
   <samp>
-    yo! recent grad at snhu witha ba in user experience
+    yo! recent grad at snhu with a ba in user experience
   </samp>
 </p>